ComLangDevelopment/WG-Papers/Embedded/03-EmbeddedOperations.md

 The Embedded Working Group may also hold joint meetings when recommended by another working group, on consent by either the Working Group Chair or a Majority of the membership of the Working Group.
  Such a joint meeting shall adopt the rules of order provided above, and quorum for that meeting shall be 2/3s of the membership of the Embedded Working Group +2, or 20 total participants, and shall include 2 representatives from the recommending Working Group, one of whom shall be the chair of that working group, or a designee of the chair.

-The procedure for holding a joint meeting shall be determined by both the Embedded Working Group Chair, and the chair of the working group.
+The procedure for holding a joint meeting shall be determined by both the Embedded Working Group Chair, and the chair of the other working group.

 No joint meeting held with another Working Group may resolve a vote of non-confidence as provided above.
 No joint meeting held with another Working Group may be counted for rescheduling a meeting to resolve a vote of non-confidence.